scottishgovernment/economicactionplan.mygov.scot/pages/international/6-tourism.md

 Tourism makes a significant contribution to Scotland’s economy and international image.
 It is a significant employer in both rural and urban areas, making it important for our Inclusive Growth agenda.

-We are delivering support for the four priorities set out in the industry-led Scottish Tourism Alliance (STA) “Tourism Scotland 2020” strategy, and sponsor Scotland’s national tourism organisation, VisitScotland, with a budget of more than £45 million a year.
+We are delivering support for the four priorities set out in the industry-led Scottish Tourism Alliance (STA) “Tourism Scotland 2020” strategy, and sponsor Scotland’s national tourism organisation, VisitScotland.

 In 2019 Scotland played host to the European Indoor Athletic Championships and the European Short Course Swimming Championships, as legacy events of the highly successful Glasgow 2018 European Championships.
 The Scottish Government’s investment also enabled Scotland to host the 2019 Solheim Cup at Gleneagles, where over 90,000 spectators attended the world’s biggest event in women’s golf.